Why do we do a long slow run?

 2. Metabolic Adaptation - Your muscle fibres will adapt and more closely resemble the 'slow twitch variety'.
 One of the key changes is the ability to use fat as a fuel source and also to use less energy overall.
 These combined changes mean that you are less likely to run out of carbohydrate during longer distance events.
 We are more likely to use fat as a fuel source at lower intensities, as we exercise harder, we switch to carbohydrates as a preferred fuel.

-3. Mental Adaptation - If you enter an ultra running race and it's likely to be 12 hours in length, that's a long time to keep moving forwards.
-If your longest run is generally never more than 3 hours, you can be sure that by the time you reach 6 hours in the race and realise that you're only half way.... it's going to be difficult to remain in a positive frame of mind for the remainder of the race.
+3. Mental Adaptation - If you enter an Ironman or ultra running race and it's likely to be 12 hours in length, that's a long time to keep moving forwards.
+If your longest session is generally never more than 3 hours, you can be sure that by the time you reach 6 hours in the race and realise that you're only half way.... it's going to be difficult to remain in a positive frame of mind for the remainder of the race.
+Sports psychologists would call this 'familiarisation' but it's just common sense.

 So how slow should I run?